JanssenProject/jans/docs/CONTRIBUTING.md

 #### Signing the CLA

-The current version of CLA can be found [here].
+The current version of CLA can be found [here](https://github.com/JanssenProject/jans/blob/main/docs/governance/janssen-project-CLA-version-1.pdf).
 This is just for your reference.
 This same CLA will be signed digitally by following the steps below:

 1. The contributor sends an e-mail expressing willingness to contribute and